No767/Kumiko/Community/getting-started-guide.md

     CREATE DATABASE kumiko_quests;
     ```

-8. Now it's time to seed the databases.
-Create and set up a poetry env, and run the `postgres-init.py` file located in the `scripts` directory.
-This will basically create the tables needed.
-Later on, Kumiko will have an automatic system for dealing with this.

-    ```sh
-    poetry env use 3.10
-    poetry install
-    poetry run python scripts/postgres-init.py
-    ```

-9. For some parts of Kumiko to work (most notably the Genshin Wish Sim (GWS) system), you'll need to upload some parts of the pre-made data to the PostgreSQL server.
+6. For some parts of Kumiko to work (most notably the Genshin Wish Sim (GWS) system), you'll need to upload some parts of the pre-made data to the PostgreSQL server.
 To do this, you'll need to run this command to do so:

-    ```sh
+    ```bash
     psql -U Kumiko -d kumiko_ws < ./WS-Data/ws_data.sql
     ```

     For Dockerized PostgreSQL servers, run this command instead:

-    ```sh
+    ```bash
     sudo docker exec -i Kumiko-Postgres psql -U Kumiko -d kumiko_ws < ./WS-Data/ws_data.sql
-    ```
-10. Now stop the Docker Compose stack.
-Comment out the part where Kumiko should start.
-Since you have all of the databases and tables set up, Kumiko should hopefully work properly now.

-    ```sh
-    sudo docker compose stop
-    ```

-    If you noticed beforehand, the Docker Compose file had this section commented out:

-    ```yaml
-    services:
-      # kumiko:
-      #   container_name: Kumiko
-      #   image: no767/kumiko:version # Replace version with the latest tagged version from Docker Hub
-      #   restart: always
-      #   deploy:
-      #     restart_policy:
-      #       condition: on-failure
-      #       delay: 0s
-      #       max_attempts: 3
-      #       window: 120s
-      #     mode: replicated
-      #   env_file:
-      #     - .env
-    ```

-    Now it should look like this:
-    ```yaml
-    services:
-      kumiko:
-      container_name: Kumiko
-      image: no767/kumiko:version # Replace version with the latest tagged version from Docker Hub
-      restart: always
-      deploy:
-        restart_policy:
-          condition: on-failure
-          delay: 0s
-          max_attempts: 3
-          window: 120s
-        mode: replicated
-      env_file:
-        - .env
-    ```

-11. Start the Docker Compose stack again.
-This time, Kumiko is included, and hopefully should run along with all of the other docker containers as well.

-    ```sh
+7. Start the Docker Compose stack.
+Kumiko will automatically create the table when it starts up.

+    ```bash
     sudo docker compose up -d
     ```

-12. Invite your bot into your server of choice, and have fun!
+8. Invite your bot into your server of choice, and have fun!

-13. (Optional) Check the logs of the container to make sure that nothing went wrong.
+9. (Optional) Check the logs of the container to make sure that nothing went wrong.

 ## Getting the Discord Bot